 I can’t recommend this testing enough.
 It’ll snag major usability problems, challenge your assumptions and help get into users’ minds.
 It’s also relatively easy to set up, so you can use it to test any website change, not just a whole new release.

 You’ll want to test your “typical” website’s users rather than just anyone (although this is still useful in identifying problems that will trip anyone up), or, worse still, whoever’s paying for the site.
 We all want to build websites usable by anyone, and your marketing department will no doubt have a new audience to target (which is probably younger than your current audience).
-But if you run a website, you at least need to be aware of who is using it at the moment, and whether you’re going to piss them off with a change.
+But if you run a website, you at least need to be aware of who is using it at the moment, and whether you’re going to confuse them with a change.

 Which is why I found Thomas’s first finding interesting: